IbrahimG88/Website-Optimization-Project-Udacity-/README.md

 4. The javascript script tags are async.

+5. The image of pizzeria is compressed using graphics magick.
+The compressed image is

+ referenced: src="views/images/compressedimage.jpg".

 ## Changes made in main.js and pizza.html to render the Pizzaria webpage in 60 FPS: